 - As the butter melts begin basting the steak with the garlic and herb-infused butter using a spoon.

 - Once the steak has seared for a few minutes and formed a brown crust, flip it over, and continue basting with the melted herb butter on top.
-The best way to tell when your steak is done is by using an instant-read
+An instant-read meat thermometer is the best way to tell when your steak is done.
+For a medium-rare steak, cook until the internal temperature of the steak is 130-135 degrees Fahrenheit.
+For a medium steak, you want the meat to be about 135-145 degrees Fahrenheit.
+For a medium-well steak, cook it to 150 degrees Fahrenheit

 Notes